hummingbot/hummingbot-site/docs/gateway/testing.md

 In addition, you can also run unit tests and manual test scripts if you have installed Gateway from source.

-These methods allows you to test out the endpoints and understand how Gateway works, before interacting with it through the Hummingbot client.
+These methods allow you to test out the endpoints and understand how Gateway works, before interacting with it through the Hummingbot client.
 This is an important step because you will likely need to configure your node provider, gas settings, wallet, and other dependencies in order to run DEX trading bots successfully, and understanding Gateway's behavior on a standalone basis helps tremendously.

 ## Testing with Postman